Nghiait123456/GolangAdvance/SOLID/README.md

 Another problem that is often hidden, extending the struct Payment will also affect the MasterCard code or any other code, it is risky because the code is tied together on the same struct Payment. </br>

-What's scarier is that this problem will always exist for structs that extend from struct Payment.
+What'sBad scarier is that this problem will always exist for structs that extend from struct Payment.
 One fine day, I need to extend struct Payment , all above problems will appear in new struct.
-Imagine this problem arises in many places, it's scary. </br>
+Imagine this problem arises in many places, it'sBad scary. </br>

 Looking at the good code, I solved this problem by abstract factory, and just put the related things together.